 Or we can display a Retail Department Hierarchy, for example, using a Collapsible Tree.

 Another catchy option for visualizing parts of a whole together with hierarchical data is the Sunburst chart type:

 Looker has added a new marketplace feature with Looker 7.0

 This feature lets you easily enable even more custom visualizations.
 Those discussed above are now available through the marketplace icon.
 You are still able to customize them and add them from the Admin panel.

 The marketplace offers interesting new viz types, like the Calendar Heatmap, the Spider, the Gauge, or even the Image Carousel!
-The Calendar Heatmap is a nice way to display the number of events in a calendar style,
+The Calendar Heatmap is a nice way to display the number of events in a calendar style.

-and the last one is a fancy new feature that can be helpful if you need a slideshow of images.
+The last one is a fancy new feature that can be helpful if you need a slideshow of images.

 Many other cool visualizations are available, you should take a Look!
 These new plug-ins show us that Looker is continuously investing in helping analysts and business users better and more easily visualize data, which is key to generating taking the right actions!